Exhibition model

 https://ingenieur-glaser.de/Kontakt/ – Contact

-Operating principle of the trade show model
+Operating principle of the trade-show model

 Reflector